menu icon

 • Jeera rice is great for lunch or dinner.

-• This jeera rice recipe is gluten free.
+• This jeera rice recipe is gluten free, and vegetarian.

 Cost To Make